This post may contain affiliate links. Read the full disclosure here.

 You can store the leftovers in the refrigerator in an airtight container for up to 5 – 6 days.
 They taste even better the next day!
 If the leftovers are too thick, you can add a splash of water before reheating it.

-This healthy recipe comes together so fast and it is very easy and uses pantry staples.
+This healthy recipe comes together very easy and uses pantry staples.
 It is also:

 - Soy free & Gluten free